 Advisory approval of this proposal requires the vote of the holders of a majority of the shares online at the virtual meeting or represented by proxy and entitled to vote on the matter at the annual meeting.
-The next scheduled say-on-pay vote will be determined by our Board and will depend, in part, on the outcome of the vote on Proposal 3, which is the advisory vote regarding the frequency of soliciting future shareholder advisory votes on the compensation of the Company's named executive officers.
+The next scheduled say-on-pay vote will be determined by our Board.